Geist-RD/PCB-Etching-Unit/README.md

 - [x] timer
 - [x] speed control

 Used my dormant Arduino Uno board for revision 0.
-The many I/O pins made the hardware easy to design.\n Following revisions might use a PIC, the instruction set seems compact enough for some assembly and I found several primers covering them.\n
+The many I/O pins made the hardware easy to design.\
+Following revisions might use a PIC, the instruction set seems compact enough for some assembly and I found several primers covering them.\
-Though the AVR software will be done in C for now.\n Since I'm using a plastic container, I skipped on heating the FeCl<sub>3</sub> this time.
-Aluminium seems to be easy to solder/weld, might be used for later revisions.\n
+Though the AVR software will be done in C for now.\
+Since I'm using a plastic container, I skipped on heating the FeCl<sub>3</sub> this time.
+Aluminium seems to be easy to solder/weld, might be used for later revisions.\
-Closed loop temperature controll could be done using a PT100 or Typ K element, if the casing survives extended exposure to FeCl<sub>3</sub>.\n
+Closed loop temperature controll could be done using a PT100 or Typ K element, if the casing survives extended exposure to FeCl<sub>3</sub>.\

 The board just etches on one side, with the other one facing down.
-A support beam could hold it up, but the support itself would cover parts of the board too.\n
+A support beam could hold it up, but the support itself would cover parts of the board too.\
 Vertical support on the left and right with 1 mm width could work.